kevinveenbirkenbach/cymais/roles/utils-gen-administrator-network/README.md

 ## Overview

-This role enhances the base `utils-generic-administrator` role by adding tools specifically for analyzing, debugging, and monitoring network traffic and connectivity.
+This role enhances the base `utils-gen-administrator` role by adding tools specifically for analyzing, debugging, and monitoring network traffic and connectivity.

 ## Purpose